Intermittent fasting for women, is it a good idea?

 The “not eating” window can vary in length.
 Some are as short as 12 hours and include sleep time.
 Some are as long as 16, 20 or 24 hours.

-This trend is hot right now, not just because it’s easy to do, but because the possible benefits are extensive and very appealing.
+Fasting is appealing to many people not just because it’s easy to do, but because of the long list of possible benefits.
 Weight loss is an obvious benefit, but studies also show that fasting can help lower cholesterol, reduce sugar cravings, improve blood pressure, improve sleep and concentration.
 Some people even report increased endurance and athletic performance.